 Sometimes $5 is all you need to spend to make someone’s day.
-Whether it’s a small gift for a birthday, a component of a multipart gift, or just something to show your appreciation, cheap doesn’t have to mean low quality or impersonal.
-We’ve rounded up 30 exceptionally thoughtful gifts under $5 that seem like they’re worth at least double that amount, many of which we’ve written about before.
+Whether it’s a small token for a birthday, a component of a multipart gift, or just something to show your appreciation, cheap doesn’t have to mean low quality or impersonal.
+We’ve rounded up 34 exceptionally thoughtful gifts you can buy for $5 or less (with a few $6 options; I’m sad to announce that inflation has hit the inexpensive-gifts sector of the economy) that seem like they’re worth at least double that amount, many of which we’ve written about before.

 Beauty and self-care

-For the sister who always gets a scrub at the spa
+For the sibling who always gets a scrub at the spa

 For the hairstyle maximalist